LukusCRichards/Ammo-Management-Package/Raycast Gun & Damage Documentation.md

-# Raycast Shooting & Damaging Package
+# Raycast Gun & Damage Package

 This package will make your weapons fire when there's ammo, stop when there is none left and reload when the weapon is empty.